bickytu/SpringBootBasics/README.md

 # SpringBootBasics

-This is a basic SpringBoot which contains examples to perform curd operations using Spring Data JPA
+This is a basic SpringBoot project which contains examples to perform curd operations using Spring Data JPA